krober10nd/SeismicMesh/docs/source/usrman/install.rst

 .. note ::
     The file ``requirements.txt`` in the main directory indicates all the Python dependencies and their respective version numbers.
 .. note ::
-    Some users have experienced  problems with the `skfmm-fmm` Python package not being found.
+    Some users have experienced  problems with the `skfmm-fmm` [WJP: should be scikit-fmm] Python package not being found.
 If this occurs, try uninstalling and then reinstalling this package.

 * Pybind11 >= 2.5
 .. note ::